FLAG3D: A 3D Fitness Activity Dataset with Language Instruction

 \subsection{Taxonomy}

-The first challenge of constructing FLAG3D is establishing a systematic taxonomy to organize various fitness activities.
+The first challenge to construct FLAG3D is establishing a systematic taxonomy to organize various fitness activities.
 In previous literature, most existing fitness datasets~\cite{aifit,EC3D,verma2020yoga} mix up all the activities.
-We present a deeper hierarchical lexicon as shown in Figure~\ref{fig:lexicon}, which contains three levels from roots to leaves, including body part, fitness activity, and language instructions.
+We present a deeper hierarchical lexicon as shown in Figure~\ref{fig:lexicon}, which contains three levels from roots to leaves, including body parts, fitness activity, and language instructions.

 (1) \textit{Body Part.} For the first level, we share our thoughts with HuMMan~\cite{humman} which uses the driving muscles as basic categories.
 However, numerous fine-grained muscles exist in the human body, and one activity might be driven by different muscles.
-We follow the suggestions of our fitness training coaches and choose ten parts of the human body with rich muscles as \textit{chest, back, shoulder, arm, neck, abdomen, waist, hip, leg} and \textit{whole body}\footnote{Some activities are driven by muscles of various body parts.}.
+We follow the suggestions of our fitness training coaches and choose ten parts of the human body with rich muscles as \textit{chest, back, shoulder, arm, neck, abdomen, waist, hip, leg} and \textit{multiple parts}\footnote{Some activities are driven by muscles of various body parts.}.

 (2) \textit{Fitness Activity.} Sixty everyday fitness activities are selected for the second level, linked to the corresponding body parts of the first level.
 For example, the activity \textit{``Squat With Alternate Knee Lift’’} is associated with the quadriceps femoris muscle of the \textit{``Leg’’}.
 We include the complete list of the 60 fitness activities in the Appendix.